 FACTORS THE IRS MAY EXAMINE

-Real estate held as “stock in trade or other property primarily for sale” is excluded from the tax deferral benefits of IRC Section 1031.
+Real property held as “stock in trade or other property primarily for sale” is excluded from the tax deferral benefits of IRC Section 1031.
 Stock in trade describes property which is included in the inventory of a dealer and is held for sale to customers in the ordinary course of business.
-The gain on the sale of this property is taxed as ordinary income.
+The gain on the sale of this type of property is taxed as ordinary income.

-- The extent and nature of the transaction.
+- The number, extent, continuity, and substantiality of the sales;

-- The ordinary course of business of the taxpayer.
+- The use of a business office for the sale of the property;

-The fact that a taxpayer is considered a dealer does not automatically disqualify them from performing an exchange.
-A dealer may segregate assets that they intend “to hold for productive use in a trade or business or for investment” from their dealer property.
-Some dealers have been advised by their attorneys to form a separate entity, such as an LLC, specifically to hold title to property that may be able to qualify for an exchange sometime in the future.
+The fact that a taxpayer is considered a dealer does not automatically disqualify them from performing a 1031 exchange.
+A dealer may be able to segregate assets that they intend “to hold for productive use in a trade or business or for investment” from their dealer property or property held primarily.
+Some dealers have been advised by their tax and/or legal advisors to form a separate entity, such as an LLC, specifically to hold title to property held for investment purposes that may be able to qualify for a 1031 exchange sometime in the future.

-It is important that all taxpayers, and particularly dealers, review their transaction with an attorney or accountant before proceeding with an exchange.
-There are many issues not covered in this short discussion which may affect the ability of a taxpayer to successfully defend an exchange transaction.
+It is important that all taxpayers, and particularly those that hold property for sale, to review their transaction with an attorney or accountant before proceeding with a 1031 exchange.
+There are many issues not covered in this short discussion which may affect the ability of a taxpayer to successfully defend a 1031 exchange transaction.